 Indigenous engagement: capacity building, training and employment

-The project team will collaborate with several Indigenous organisations and build on existing partnerships established with the NSW Government.
-Sea-time experience and on-water training will be provided to four Gumbaynggirr and one Yaegl coxswain trainees.
-Bundjalung Arakwaal rangers will gain experience on survey vessels in Cape Byron Marine Park.
+The project team collaborated with several Indigenous organisations and built on existing partnerships established with the NSW Government.
+Sea-time experience and on-water training provided to four Gumbaynggirr and one Yaegl coxswain trainees.
+Bundjalung Arakwaal rangers gained experience on survey vessels in Cape Byron Marine Park.

-This capacity building is supported through NSW Marine Estate Management Strategy and coordinated through the Coffs Harbour and District Local Aboriginal Land Council (Garby Elders rangers program) and the Yaegl Local Aboriginal Land Council.
-Hours of work undertaken by the trainee coxswains are paid for through the NSW Marine Estate Management Strategy.
+This capacity building was supported through NSW Marine Estate Management Strategy and coordinated through the Coffs Harbour and District Local Aboriginal Land Council (Garby Elders rangers program) and the Yaegl Local Aboriginal Land Council.
+Hours of work undertaken by the trainee coxswains were paid for through the NSW Marine Estate Management Strategy.
+Opportunities were taken to build shared understanding about reciprocal benefits of the project, and to communicate the research findings.

-Commonwealth and state marine park managers and threatened species managers will have an improved evidence base for assessing the success of species recovery actions.
-This includes ensuring the effective protection of Black Rockcod in marine parks through sanctuary zones, management of hook and line fishing, and reassessments of population status and conservation listings.
+Commonwealth and state marine park managers and threatened species managers have an improved evidence base for assessing the success of species recovery actions.
+This includes ensuring the effective protection of black rockcod in marine parks through sanctuary zones, management of hook and line fishing, and reassessments of population status and conservation listings.

 Project location